Early Intervention in Psychiatry

-Manuscripts should be written so that they are intelligible to the professional reader who is not a specialist in the particular field.
-They should be written in a clear, concise, direct style.
+Manuscripts should be written in a clear, concise, direct style.
 Where contributions are judged as acceptable for publication on the basis of content, the Editor and the Publisher reserve the right to modify typescripts to eliminate ambiguity and repetition and improve communication between author and reader.
 If extensive alterations are required, the manuscript will be returned to the author for revision.

 Authors must declare any financial support or relationships that may pose conflict of interest by disclosing at the time of submission any financial arrangements they have with a company whose product figures prominently in the submitted manuscript or with a company making a competing product.
 Such information will be held in confidence while the paper is under review and will not influence the editorial decision but, if the article is accepted for publication, the Editor will usually discuss with the authors the manner in which such information is to be communicated to the reader.

 The journal employs a plagiarism detection system.
 By submitting your manuscript to this journal you accept that your manuscript may be screened for plagiarism against previously published works.